alxgrh/noc_tools/README.md

 noc_tools
 =========

-Some usefull scripts for NOC work
+Some usefull scripts for NOC administrators.